 Lebanon’s legal framework builds on the Constitution, which states that “Lebanon is a parliamentary democratic republic based on respect for public liberties, especially the freedom of opinion and belief, and respect for social justice and equality of rights and duties among all citizens without discrimination” (preamble).
 More specifically, Article 13 guarantees core civil liberties, such as the freedoms of expression, of press, of association and assembly.

 In recent years, the country has adopted several legislations to further define the legal framework relevant to open government.
 This includes the Right of Access to Information Law (No. 28 dated 10 February 2017), the Illicit Enrichment Law (No. 154 dated 27 December 1999), the Whistle Blower Protection Law (No. 83 of 10 October 2018), the Electronic Transactions and Personal Data Protection Law No. 81/2018 and Law 84/2018 on Strengthening Transparency in the Oil and Gas Sector.
-In addition, an anti-corruption law is currently in Parliament for final adoption
+In addition, an anti-corruption law is currently in Parliament for final adoption. .

 Access to information: